vmsreeram/algo-visualiser/README.md

 The input file should be adjacency matrix with entry at  i, j position is ```C[i][j]``` representing the capacity of the edge from i to j.

-Two sample inputs are given in the same folder.
+Eight sample inputs are given in the same folder.